PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-editor-edit-component.rst

 * The name of the component class.
 * The type of the game object (or entity).
-* The super class of the component class.
+* The super-class of the component class.
 It is optional.
 * The definition of the component's properties.

 .. image:: ../images/scene-editor-user-components-edit-props-07212020.webp
     :alt: Edit component properties

-The properties work the same of the `Prefab user properties <http://127.0.0.1:8000/scene-editor/prefab-user-properties.html#creating-a-prefab-user-property>`_.
+The properties work the same as the `Prefab user properties <http://127.0.0.1:8000/scene-editor/prefab-user-properties.html#creating-a-prefab-user-property>`_.

 The above image shows the **HorizontalMove** component.
 It has a game object type ``Phaser.GameObjects.Image``.
-It means, you should add this component to that type of objects (entities).
+It means you should add this component to that type of objects (entities).
 And the **horizVelocity**, **minX** and **minY** properties.
 This component is compiled into this JavaScript code:

 .. code::